ShaiRnD/JSCrashCourse/12express/jsonServer/json-server-express.md

 Add the *posts* endpoint

-GET /posts - returns all the posts [{id, userId, text},{},...]
+GET /posts - returns all the posts `[{id, userId, text},{},...]`\
-GET /users/:id/posts - returns all the posts for the user with that id GET /posts/:id - returns the post with that id
+GET /users/:id/posts - returns all the posts for the user with that id\
+GET /posts/:id - returns the post with that id\

-POST /users/:id - creates a new post for the user with the specified id. the post id should be sequential to all posts (not user unique)
+POST /users/:id/posts  - creates a new post for the user with the specified id. the post id should be sequential to all posts (not user unique)

 ## Step 3